bob-gray/serviceberry/README.md

 usable `<object>|<function>`
 ------
-Any object with a property named "use" whose value is a handler function or a handler function.
+A handler function or any object with a property named "use" whose value is a handler function.
 The handler signature is `(request, response)`.
-Usable objects will be invoked with the object as the calling context (`this`).
+Usable objects use methods will be invoked with the object as the calling context (`this`).

 Classes